 The game can either be tackled solo or with other players.
-Diablo Immortal is split up into Zones and each can host dozens of players who can then team up with one another if they'd like.
+The game is split up into Zones and each can host dozens of players who can then team up with one another if they'd like.
 There can be up to four players in a party and there will also be the option to create a guild too, which opens up more social activities.

 Diablo Immortal will be heading to the App Store and Google Play at some stage.
 There is no confirmed release date just yet but we'll be sure to keep you informed.
 It will be a free-to-play game with in-app purchases.

 Want more?
-Check out our growing collection of Diablo Immortal articles!
+Check out our growing collection of Diablo Immortal features!